Business sales and secondary participations

 • Discounted Cash Flow Method (DCF)

-• Venture Capitalist method
+• Venture Capital method

-Why let your company's value be determined?
+Why determine your company's value?

 How do we proceed?